msharshi/starwars-bash-tool/Readme.md

 # Fim Names

-A New Hope
+A New Hope;
-The Empire Strikes Back
+The Empire Strikes Back;
-Return of the Jedi
+Return of the Jedi;
-The Phantom Menace
+The Phantom Menace;
-Attack of the Clones
+Attack of the Clones;
-Revenge of the Sith
+Revenge of the Sith;